dentarg/auth0-blog/_posts/2017-07-13-developing-secure-restful-apis-with-spring-boot.markdown

 }
 ```

-The second problem, the missing `BCryptPasswordEncoder` instance, we solve by adding a `@Bean` definition in the `Application` class:
+The second problem, the missing `BCryptPasswordEncoder` instance, we solve by implementing a method that generates an instance of `BCryptPasswordEncoder`.
+This method must be annotated with `@Bean` and we will add it in the `Application` class:

 ```java
 package com.auth0.samples.authapi;